nabarunDG/vaccinerumorcontrol/README.md

 <br><br>

 # Watch the Demo
 Mass vaccinations, common side effects, and ubiquitous mobile phones mean millions will be searching for reliable information on handhelds.
-The envisioned platform focuses on SMS because it is the lowest threshold and most widespread.
-An embeddable web chatbot API is also envisioned.
-The platform will not diagnose or deliver treatment advice, but instead provide comfort suggestions to cope with common side effects.
-In this [1 minute demo video](https://vimeo.com/486023188) we show how to answer the three questions regarding vaccine side effects that patients find most important.
+In this [1 minute demo video](https://vimeo.com/486023188) we show how to answer three essential questions regarding side effects that patients find most important.
 1. Is it vaccine-related?
 2. How long will it last?
 3. What should I do now?